Quantum control of continuous systems via nonharmonic potential modulation: Protocols

 As the first type of protocol, we consider state preparation.
-The initial state of the system is assumed to be the ground state $\GroundState(\Pos)$ of the nonharmonic potential $\DimPotNon(\Pos)$, well approximated by a wave function $\GroundState(\Pos) \approx \pi^{-1/4} \exp (- \Pos^2/2)$, the ground state of the leading harmonic approximation, $\Pos^2/2$.
-We choose a single time-dependent control function, the position of the potential $\PosControl(\Time)$, to maximize the fidelity $\Fidelity = \left|\braket{\WaveFunction(\Pos,\Time = \TimeMax)}{\TargetState(\Pos)} \right|^2$ with the target state $\TargetState(\Pos)$.
-The control is optimized through dressed chopped random-basis technique~\cite{Muller2022}, in which the control function is expanded into a Fourier basis with randomized frequencies and a high-frequency cutoff corresponding to approximations of experimentally accessible bandwidths.
+The initial state of the system is assumed to be the ground state $\GroundState(\Pos)$ of the nonharmonic potential $\DimPotNon(\Pos)$, well approximated by the wave function

+which is the ground state of the leading harmonic approximation, $\Pos^2/2$.
+For this protocol, we choose to control only the position of the potential $\PosControl(\Time)$, to maximize the fidelity

+with the target state $\TargetState(\Pos)$.
 We consider the preparation of several states, including Fock, finite GKP, cubic-phase, and cat states with high fidelity in a one-dimensional geometry.
 As these states are non-Gaussian, the role of nonharmonicity of the potential is evident---if it was quadratic, and dynamics linear, the Gaussianity of the state would be preserved during the evolution.
-In Fig.~\ref{fig1}(b) we present an example of the excitation protocol, where we specialize to a Gaussian potential with $\NonLin = 0.25$.
-The target state is a finite GKP state, $\GKP(\Pos) = \Normalization \sum_{i=1}^3 \coeff_i \exp (\Squeeze/2) \GroundState [ \exp \Squeeze ( x - \Disp_i)]$ with $ (\coeff_1,\coeff_2,\coeff_3) = (1,2,1)$, $(\Disp_1,\Disp_2,\Disp_3) = (-\sqrt{4 \pi},0,\sqrt{4 \pi})$, the squeezing parameter $\Squeeze = 0.6$, the normalization constant $\Normalization$, and the whole protocol is set to take $\TimeMax /2 \pi = 6$.
-The presented protocol yields fidelity $\Fidelity \approx 99.8\%$.
-In SM~\cite{SuppMat} we show other excitation protocols, involving also the control specific for a flux-tunable transmon system.
-Note that undriven evolution is also nonlinear.
-However, the preservation of prepared states can be achieved with a properly chosen optimal control pulse or a decrease of the nonharmonicity (see SM~\cite{SuppMat}).
+In Fig.~\ref{fig1}(b), we present an example of the excitation protocol, where we specialize to a Gaussian potential with $\NonLin = 0.25$.
+The target state is a finite GKP state,